Self-Image Multiplicity in a Concave Cylindrical Mirror: Introduction

 \section{Introduction}

-Many years ago, during an introductory physics lab on optics\footnote{PHY 104: Introductory Electromagnetism, Princeton University (Spring 2017)}, we received an interesting question from a group of students.
+Many years ago, during an introductory physics lab on optics\footnote{PHY 104: Introductory Electromagnetism, Princeton University (Spring 2017)}, a group of students encountered an interesting dilemma.
 While exploring a set of mirrors intended to reinforce the lecture, they noticed something unexpected: with a concave mirror, their own reflections sometimes appeared as \textit{multiple images}, depending on where the mirror was placed.
-This curious phenomenon, unfortunately, had not been covered in lecture and also is largely absent from standard textbooks \cite{halliday2010physics, jewett2008physics, young1996university}.
-Although a qualitative explanation satisfied the students at the time, we later realized that this simple observation had not received a \textit{detailed quantitative analysis} in the existing literature.
+This curious phenomenon, unfortunately, had not been covered in their lecture and is still largely absent from standard textbooks \cite{halliday2010physics, jewett2008physics, young1996university}.
+Although a qualitative explanation satisfied the students at the time, we later realized that this simple observation did not have a \textit{detailed quantitative analysis} in the existing literature.
 The underlying physics is relatively simple, yet a careful investigation -- grounded in elementary geometry and basic image formation principles -- offers clear pedagogical and conceptual value.
 In this article, we study the phenomenon of \textit{self-image} formation -- in which the observer and the observed object are the same -- first theoretically using a \textit{two-dimensional} concave mirror in Section \ref{sec:theo}, and then experimentally using a \textit{three-dimensional} cylindrical concave mirror (see Fig. \ref{fig01}) in Section \ref{sec:exp}.
 The geometric measurements of the mirror used in our experiment are provided in Appendix \ref{app:measurement}.
 The experimental setup is straightforward and can be easily implemented in introductory laboratories.